ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

     <nimble-mapping-text key="DONE" label="Done"></nimble-mapping-text>
 ```

 We would need new support for sorting this way.
 We could define a new sorting option, "enumerated sort", where the column provides an ordered list of values, and the table sorts the column based on that given order.
 To compare the relative order of two values, we at have to search the list, making the sort operation a bit more expensive, but still probably reasonable except in the case of enums with many values.

-I propose we use a basic sort for the initial submission of the column type, but we have a follow-on PR to add the "enumerated sort" and adopt that for the mapping/icon column.
+Our options are to use a basic sort (for all three value types), use an enumerated sort (again, for all three value types), or to start with a basic sort and implement the enumerated sort in a follow-on PR.
+Settling for a basic sort is reasonable and the easiest solution, but it would not give as nice an experience as an enumerated sort.
+The enumerated sort would expand the scope of this feature and could easily be implemented as a standalone change.
+For those reasons, I propose we use a basic sort for the initial submission of the column type, but we have a follow-on PR to add the enumerated sort and adopt that for the mapping/icon column.

 For icons, if multiple values map the to same icon, it is possible that sorting will result in the instances of a certain icon not being all together in one span of rows.
 Users will be expected to provide visually distinct icons for each mapping as the column will not enforce or validate distinct icons for each mapping.